Craig Whelihan: College statistics

-NFL career
+Playing career

 1995–1997

-The San Diego Chargers drafted Whelihan in the sixth round (197th overall) in the 1995 NFL Draft.
-After not seeing any regular season action in 1995 or 1996, Whelihan made his NFL debut in Week 8 (October 16) of the 1997 season, in a 31-3 loss to the Kansas City Chiefs.
+The San Diego Chargers drafted Whelihan in the sixth round (197th overall) in the 1995 NFL draft.
+After not seeing any regular season action in 1995 or 1996, Whelihan made his NFL debut in Week 8 (October 16) of the 1997 season, in a 31–3 loss to the Kansas City Chiefs.
 Replacing Stan Humphries, Whelihan completed 2 of 8 passes for 13 yards.
-In his second game with San Diego, a 38-31 loss to the Cincinnati Bengals in Week 10 (November 2), Whelihan completed 8 of 16 passes for 90 yards and passed for his first NFL touchdown, a 44-yarder to Charlie Jones with 6 minutes left in the 4th quarter.
+In his second game with San Diego, a 38–31 loss to the Cincinnati Bengals in Week 10 (November 2), Whelihan completed 8 of 16 passes for 90 yards and passed for his first NFL touchdown, a 44-yarder to Charlie Jones with 6 minutes left in the 4th quarter.

-Whelihan replaced Humphries as starter effective Week 10 (November 9) because Humphries suffered concussions.
-In Whelihan's debut as starter, Whelihan completed 17 of 29 passes for 206 yards, 2 touchdowns, and an interception in a 37-31 loss to the Seattle Seahawks.
-Whelihan also lost a fumble in the Chargers' own end zone, and Michael Sinclair recovered the fumble for a defensive touchdown.
+Whelihan replaced Humphries as the starter effective Week 10 (November 9) because Humphries suffered from concussion symptoms.
+In Whelihan's debut as starter, Whelihan completed 17 of 29 passes for 206 yards, 2 touchdowns, and an interception in a 37–31 loss to the Seattle Seahawks.
+Whelihan also lost a fumble in the Chargers' end zone, and Michael Sinclair recovered the fumble for a defensive touchdown.
 In the last play of the game, Sinclair sacked Whelihan to seal the Seahawks win.

 Playing for only the first three quarters, Whelihan had a season-low 22.2% completion rate in Week 12 (November 23) against the San Francisco 49ers, completing 4 of 18 passes for 81 yards and 3 interceptions before Todd Philcox replaced him.
-San Diego finished 1997 with a 4-12 record, including 0-7 with Whelihan as starter.
+San Diego finished 1997 with a 4–12 record, including 0–7 with Whelihan as starter.
 In 9 games (7 starts), Whelihan finished 1997 with 118 of 237 passes completed for 6 touchdowns and 10 interceptions, 21 sacks for 168 lost yards, and 29 rushing yards on 13 carries.